-The road will run along a new bridge across Bircham Valley, with a larger, relocated signalised junction at the Forder Valley Road/Novorossiysk Road intersection.
+The road runs along a new bridge across Bircham Valley, with a larger, relocated signalised junction at the Forder Valley Road/Novorossiysk Road intersection.

-It will help alleviate traffic on the A386 Tavistock Road and Manadon Roundabout, providing an alternative route to the north of the city and key destinations such as Derriford Hospital, the University of St Mark and St John and the Plymouth Science Park.
-The new link will also improve bus reliability and offer new and improved pedestrian and cycle facilities.
+It helps to alleviate traffic on the A386 Tavistock Road and Manadon Roundabout, providing an alternative route to the north of the city and key destinations such as Derriford Hospital, the University of St Mark and St John and the Plymouth Science Park.
+The new link will also improve bus reliability and offers new and improved pedestrian and cycle facilities.

-Improvements will also be made at Forder Valley Roundabout to improve traffic flow and access for pedestrians and cyclists.
+IImprovements were also made at Forder Valley Roundabout to improve traffic flow and access for pedestrians and cyclists.